 AI and Ads: Optimizing Google Ads and Meta Ads (Method + Checklists)

+Ai ads is one of the most important topics in AI and automation in 2026.
 On Google and Meta, AI is already running the auction.
 Your competitive edge is not “using AI” (everyone does)—it’s:

 • feeding the platforms better signals (tracking + conversion quality),